 Candidates are required to have a minimum grade-point average of 3.0 for work performed at Penn State.
 The examination is officially scheduled and announced by the Dean of the Graduate School following recommendation by the doctoral committee chairman through the Department Head.
-The scheduling form is available in the Office of Student Programs, 202 Food Science Building, and must be completed at least two weeks prior to the oral examination.

-The examination shall consist of both a written and oral section.
+The scheduling form is The examination shall consist of both a written and oral section.
 Each member of the student's committee will submit at least two written questions to the Chairman of the committee who will administer the written section.
 All questions and answers will be distributed to each member of the committee for review.
 Within one week the committee will meet for the purpose of conducting the oral portion of the examination.